bajamircea/bajamircea.github.io/_posts/2022-10-23-c-api-wrap-idiom.markdown

 ensure such a class is default constructible to allow the error code overload to return the same type.

+# Testing

-Also pure unit testing is not possible in the current form.
+Pure unit testing in the style we've seen for the regular idiom is not possible for the C API wrappers in the current form.

+Just changing the form is not justified if it results in much more complex code and all is achieved is doing calls against mock C APIs that don't actually test real functionality, just call expectations.
+Often the programmer's expectations are made clear by checking the code.

 **Experience shows that most of the testing gains are from testing against the actual C APIs**.
 That exposes unexpected behaviour of the C API such as `::RegQueryValueEx` not returning the written data size for incorrectly sized data, which is important when using the small value optimisation.

-Just changing the form is not justified if all is achieved is doing calls against mock C APIs that don't actually test real functionality, just call expectations that can easily checked by checking the code.

 Testing against the actual C APIs might require tests to run as admin on a separate machine/platform from the build machine and also requires that a